About us

 Objectives

-We have identified 18 case-study areas in 14 European countries with multiple restoration measures, consisting of existing agro-environmental schemes and novel, prospective schemes such as payments for pollination/ecosystem services, in agricultural landscapes to conserve biodiversity in general and wild pollinators in particular.
-Restoration activities in the case-study areas are partly already set up by stakeholders in cooperation with RestPoll researchers or vice versa.
+We have identified 17 case study areas in 14 European countries with multiple restoration measures, consisting of existing agro-environmental schemes and novel, prospective schemes such as payments for ecosystem services, such as restoration-mediated pollination services, in agricultural landscapes to conserve biodiversity in general and wild pollinators in particular.
+Restoration activities in the case study areas are partly already set up by stakeholders in cooperation with RestPoll researchers or vice versa.
 In a joint participatory approach, restored plots and control sites will be selected from the different areas and expanded or adapted, aiming for the most optimal design to achieve successful pollinator restoration outcomes across European agricultural landscapes and to test the value of co-designing restoration measures

 Provide open access to knowledge of pollinator restoration